-If someone has just a learner’s permit then is it still possible for them to get car insurance?
-Most novice drivers will find themselves protected by the insurance policy that covers the car, or cars, in which they are learning to drive.
-A son, for example, who is learning to drive on his father’s car, will be covered by the family policy.
+Most novice drivers will find themselves protected by the insurance policy that covers the car in which they are learning to drive.
+For example, a son who is learning to drive on his father’s car, will be covered by the family policy.

 Read on for some additional detail about getting car insurance with just a learner’s permit and then be sure to use the quote tool on the page to enter your zip in for a free car insurance comparison!